TheMaverickProgrammer/Swoosh/README.md

 * onStart -> the **next** scene when the segue ends after a _Push_ intent

 It might help to remember that when a segue begins, the current activity is leaving and the other is entering.
 When the segue ends, the current activity exits and the other begins.

-## Inheriting the AC (Activity Controller)
-You can inherit the activity controller to extend and supply more complex data to your applications.
-For instance, you could extend the AC to know about your TextureResource class or AudioResource class so that each Activity instance has a way to load your game's media.

-## Optimizing for Mobile
-Mobile hardware cannot capture the screen, draw to it, and write back onto the frame buffer as quickly as we can on PC.
-There are some ways to do this faster but not with SFML at this time.
-In order to solve this, the AC has a new function pair `isOptimizedForPerformance()` and `optimizeForPerformance(bool enabled)` that will allow you to query if you should go easy on the target device's GPU.
-These 2 functions by themselves do nothing but it can be queries in both your custom Activities and your custom Segue effects.